Bayesian Optimization of Hyperparameters from Noisy Marginal Likelihood Estimates: Application to the steady-state BVAR

-Table \ref{tab:Max} summarizes the results of the medium size BVAR model.
+Table \ref{tab:Max} summarizes the results from ten runs of the algorithms for the medium size BVAR model.
 We see that all three optimization strategies find hyperparameters that yield substantially higher log marginal likelihood than the standard values.
 We can also see that both Bayesian optimization methods yield as good hyperparameters as the grid search at only a small fraction of the computational cost.
-It is also clear from Table \ref{tab:Max} that a substantial amount of computations can be gained via our new acquisition strategy.
-It is interesting to note that the values for $\lambda_{1}\text{ and }\lambda_{2}$ are similar for all three optimization approaches but that $\lambda_{3}$ differs to some extent.
+It is also clear from Table \ref{tab:Max} that a substantial amount of computations associated with the MCMC are saved when using BOOP.
+It is interesting to note that the values for $\theta_{1}\text{ and }\theta_{2}$ are similar for all three optimization approaches but that $\theta_{3}$ differs to some extent.
 This is due to the flatness of the log marginal likelihood in that area.